The Distance Function from a Real Algebraic Variety: Projective duality corresponds to variable reflection in the ED polynomial

 \section{Projective duality corresponds to variable reflection in the ED polynomial}

 In this section we restrict to the case when $X\subset V$ is an affine cone, hence $X$ can be regarded as a projective variety in $\PP(V)$.
-In this case there is a notion of duality which we recall in the following definition. \begin{definition} Given the above assumptions, we define the {\em dual variety} of $X$ as
+In this case there is a notion of duality which we recall in the following definition.